yashturmbekar/ticket-ops/README.md

-# RedFish IT - Ticket Management System
+# RedFish Ticket-Ops - Ticket Management System

 A comprehensive IT helpdesk and ticket management system built with React, TypeScript, and Vite.
 This system provides a modern, user-friendly interface for managing IT support tickets, assets, users, and more.